 Storm Tides and Surge

-Strong offshore winds can move water away from coastlines, exaggerating the low tide, while onshore winds may cause the water to pile up onto the shoreline, making the low tide higher than normal.
+Strong offshore winds can move water away from coastlines, exaggerating the low tide.
+At the same time, onshore winds may cause the water to pile up onto the shoreline, making the low tide higher than usual.

-High pressure weather systems can lead to days with exceptionally low tides, while low pressure systems may contribute to causing much higher tides than predicted.
+High-pressure weather systems can lead to days with exceptionally low tides.
+In contrast, low-pressure systems may contribute to causing much higher tides than predicted.

 Average and Extreme Tides